 Plan Your Next Adventure

 While it's normal to feel blue after vacation, if you're feeling absolutely outrageously sad, it might be time to dig deeper into what's really making you feel that way.
-After 10 years in cut-throat corporate jobs I started to dream about traveling non-stop.
+After 10 years in cut-throat corporate jobs I started to daydream all the time about traveling non-stop.
 Part of that was because I truly love traveling and wasn't doing nearly enough of it, but the rest was because I was feeling unfulfilled by my career-focused lifestyle and was looking for a literal escape.
 Trust me: Realizing you need to make major changes is tough and actually making those changes is even tougher — but neither is as bad as feeling totally trapped and miserable inside.
 It's cliche, but life really is short.
 Don't waste it doing stuff you hate.
 Or rather, don't waste it constantly looking for ways to escape.